sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* Want a mode to draw at end, with palette draw control, scrolling, and fixed fade (ticker/matrix mode)
- * TickerStart, TickerEnd, TickerMid, TickerEnds
-* Fizzle fade modes
+* plot/line fizzle modes
+* Ticker mid/ends
-* EndsGradient and EndsFade: opposite of mid
+* EndsGradient, EndsFade and EndsFizzle: opposite of mid
-* Fade range: no point going to zero fade time, might want to go to more than 1s?
+* Fade range: no point going to zero fade time, and might want to go to more than 1s?
+Just add 1/4??
-* Blur (diffuse and slight fade): own mode and for more plot/line modes
+* ?
+Blur (diffuse and slight fade): own mode and for more plot/line modes
 * More modes
 * More palettes
 * Set DMX base channel and remember it: how to set?
 Web interface?
 Serial?
 DIPs?
 Buttons+display?
 How to remember?